khval/-identify_aos4/README.md

 * Because it’s useful to have common API’s and standards.
 * Because programs will not work without it.
 * Because having a native version will allow people use it C programs.
+* Becouse the 68K version crashes on AmigaOS4.x